AmitPrajapati1978/Generative_AI/Readme.md

 # Generative AI - Assignments Repository

 This repository contains all the assignments and projects for the **Generative AI** subject.
-Each file demonstrates the practical implementation of generative and discriminative models and their performance evaluation on various datasets.

 ### 📌 **Note**
 If the `.ipynb` files are not rendering correctly on GitHub, you can view them using **nbviewer**:
 1. Go to [nbviewer](https://nbviewer.org/).